Visibly Fair Mechanisms: Appendix: Proofs

-A ranked partitioned priority mechanism working down the priority list, using ranked zone selection functions $\{C_k\}_{k=1}^n$, sets $\{S^k\}_{k=1}^n$ defined above and the procedure given in \Cref{def:RankedPartitionPriorityMech}, would assign every officer the same post as $\psi$.
+A ranked partitioned priority mechanism working down the priority list, using the ranked zone selection functions \(\{\mathcal{C}_k\}_{k=1}^n\), the sets \(\{S^k\}_{k=1}^n\) defined above, and the procedure given in \Cref{def:RankedPartitionPriorityMech}, would assign every officer the same post as \(\psi\).

-Since the construction can be repeated for every profile $m$, $\psi$ is a ranked partitioned priority mechanism.
+Since the construction can be repeated for every profile \(m\), \(\psi\) is a ranked partitioned priority mechanism. \end{proof}